 Why am I sharing all this?
 It’s because October is Pastor Appreciation Month, and – as a former pastor – I want to encourage you to go out of your way in the coming weeks to encourage and uplift your pastor.

-Have you ever considered how much your pastor gives, and the sacrifices that he and his family make?
-In many churches, the pastor is not just the preacher, but also the accountant, janitor, chaplain, librarian and counselor.
-He rejoices with young couples as they pledge their lives to each other, beams as he cradles an infant for dedication, and cries with families who have lost a loved one.
-He’s on-call 24/7/365.
+Have you ever considered how much your pastor gives, and the sacrifices a pastor’s family makes In many churches, the pastor is not just the preacher, but also the accountant, janitor, chaplain, librarian and counselor.
+Pastors rejoice with young couples as they pledge their lives to each other, beams as infants are cradled for dedication, and cries with families who have lost a loved one.
+Pastors are on-call 24/7/365.

 Burn out is a real thing, and a real risk, when we go too long without rest.
-It’s no different for your pastor.
-He needs time to be alone in the Word, not just working on a sermon, but being filled with the Holy Spirit and the full counsel of God.
-He needs time away with just his wife and family to recharge and be rejuvenated for the sake of the ministry.
+It’s no different for pastors.
+They need time to be alone in the Word, not just working on a sermon, but being filled with the Holy Spirit and the full counsel of God.
+Pastors need time away with just their families to recharge and be rejuvenated for the sake of the ministry.

 - Break down the walls.
 Disagreements can arise that build up walls between people in the congregation, and between people and the pastor.
 I had to deal with it in my church, and my grandfather dealt with it in his church.
 Make Pastor Appreciation Month a time of reconciliation, where you put aside the differences and focus together on the Gospel.

 - Provide an escape.
-If possible, show your pastor how much you appreciate him by surprising him and his family with a brief time of renewal.
-Perhaps you have a deacon in the church who can preach for a Sunday, or maybe you can offer an extra day off during the week along with a hotel stay in a nearby city that will allow him to get away to relax.
+If possible, offer your pastor a brief time of renewal.
+Perhaps you have a deacon in the church who can preach for a Sunday, or maybe you can offer an extra day off during the week along with a hotel stay in a nearby city that will allow your pastor to get away to relax.

 Give To Where Most Needed